top of page

 A collection of tributes and cherished moments from family and friends, honoring the beautiful life Marlene lived and what she brought to the people she touched.

-Katrina, Daughters best friend
+Katrina, Daughters friend

 Margaret Leavy, Cousin